jonas-vriend/fs_project/README.md

 - (Andre) OCR fails to detect single charater values (See Apple BS 15).
 Also can split lines that shouldnt be split if it thinks they are crooked (See Apple BS 21).
     - Potential fixes: maybe preprocessing to dilate characters so OCR can detect them, download easyocr package and tweak tolerances so splitting does not occur, get a better (hopefully free) ocr
 - (Andre) Go through functions and clean them up.
 Look for ways to make code more efficient
+- (Jonas) if case where val was part of label, need to prevent 0s from autofilling
 - (Jonas) Continue throwing financial statements at code and see if anything breaks
 ## REST:
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
 Alternative is dynamic setting, but in testing led to a ton of artifacts.